Large-scale battery storage systems as a key technology for the energy transition

 In addition to this market-serving behavior, large-scale battery storage can simultaneously perform other critical grid-serving power system tasks that will keep the future volatile power grid flexible, stable, and secure:

-Ability in the event of a complete power failure to rebuild the grid without external power (Many large conventional power plants require power to restart themselves)
+Ability to rebuild the grid without an external power supply in the event of a complete power failure (many conventional large-scale power plants require electricity to restart themselves)

---> Backs up the power grid and prepares it for a possible emergency.
+--> Secures the power grid and prepares it for a possible emergency.

-Intervention by the grid operator to avoid power overloads in the power grid.
-Plants are ramped up or down as needed to avoid the overloads.
+Intervention by the grid operator to avoid power overloads in the electricity grid.
+Systems are ramped up or down as required to avoid overloads.

---> Reduces further physical grid expansion needed and helps evenly distribute load on the power grid.
-(Reduces the north-south bottleneck, for example).
+--> Reduces the need for further physical grid expansion and helps to evenly distribute the load in the electricity grid.
+(Reduces the north-south bottleneck, for example)

-Power needed to build our AC grid (build up magnetic fields in transformers, inverters, etc.)
+Power required for the construction of our AC grid (construction of magnetic fields in transformers, inverters, etc.)

-Absorption of electricity when prices are favorable (= often surplus of renewables) and feed-in when prices are high (= often too little renewable energy available).
+Absorption of electricity when prices are low (= often a surplus of renewables) and feed-in when prices are high (= often too little renewable energy available).

---> Increase of flexible use of renewables through intermediate storage.
+--> Increase in the flexible use of renewable energies through intermediate storage

 The fact that large-scale stationary battery storage systems will play a key role in the energy transition due to this possible diversity of grid-serving tasks is also shown by the Fraunhofer ISE study "Pathways to a climate-neutral energy system" of November 12, 2021.